jbferet/prospect/paper/paper.md

 the initial version of the PROSPECT model.
 We warmly thank Luc Bidel, Christophe François and Gabriel Pavan who collected the ANGERS data set.
-Finally, we warmly thank Christopher Anderson, Alexey Shiklomanov and Neha K. Nawandar for their review and the constructive comments and suggestions they provided, which greatly helped in improving both performances and functionalities of this package.
+We warmly thank Christopher Anderson, Alexey Shiklomanov and Neha K. Nawandar for their review and the constructive comments and suggestions they provided, which greatly helped in improving both performances and functionalities of this package.